 - parents’ addresses

-- place and date of parents’ birth
+- place and date of the parents’ birth

-- parents’ occupations
+- parents’ occupation

 - mother’s maiden name if applicable

 To help ensure the accuracy of the information recorded, it would be useful if you could bring supporting documentation with you.
 For example: passport, driving licence, utility bill, birth and marriage certificates.
 Do not worry if any of these documents are not available, as the registrar can still proceed to register the birth.

 There is no charge to register the birth.
 However, you can purchase a full birth certificate, which you will need for passport applications and some other services.

 The fee for a copy certificate is £11 per certificate, regardless of when you purchase a copy.